UPDATED JULY 8, 2025

 I’m Jenny Lucas a freelance copywriter and content writer based in Leicester, UK.

-If you need to write a pragmatic and diplomatic response to a complaint or bad review you’ve received, maybe I can help.
+So, if you need help to respond to a complaint or bad review you’ve received, maybe I can help.

 Use my contact form to get in touch and tell me what you need.